by Andrea M. Darcy

 Nightline is a website for students, and connects yo to your university or college’s night-time listening service.
 You’ll be talking to other students who understand what you are going through.

 Sometimes feel suicidal?
 Stop living a half-life.
 Reach out for proper support.
-Harley Therapy connects you with experienced and kind counsellors and psychotherapists across the UK, and you don’t even need to leave the house.
-You can do your sessions via Skype.
+Harley Therapy connects you with experienced and kind counsellors and psychotherapists in central London.
+Or use our sister site to find affordable therapists across the UK, and you don’t even need to leave the house, as many offer online counselling.

 Do you want to share your story about surviving feeling suicidal with our readers?
 Use the public comment box below.